movementlabsxyz/MIP/MIP/mip-55/README.md

 ## Specification

-We acknowledge and apply the conventions of [MIP-53: Conventions for Proposing Progressive L2 Models](https://github.com/movementlabsxyz/MIP/pull/53).
+_The conventions of [MIP-53: Conventions for Proposing Progressive L2 Models](../mip-53) are applied._

 | Category | Criterion | Evaluation |
 |-----------|-----------|------------|